sboistel/guru/Linux/05-commands.md

     + cd:   Change the shell working directory.
     + ls:   List directory contents
     + tree: List contents of directories in a tree-like format.
-    + cat: concatenate files and print on the standard output

 ---
 <!-- .slide: data-auto-animate -->